drndivoje/vluent/README.md

 # Vluent

-Simple validation framework using fluent interface to define complex validation rules.
+Simple experimental validation framework (still POC) using fluent interface to define complex validation rules.
+Java Bean Validation (JSR 380) cannot offer right api to defined complex validation rules such as validation only if the certain condition is satisfied.
+The second reason is to avoid general overuse of annotations on POJO classes (think about Hibernate) and use more explicit way of defining validation rules.

 ## Usage